Open reading frame

 Sample sequence showing three different possible reading frames.
 Start codons are highlighted in purple, and stop codons are highlighted in red.

-In molecular biology, reading frames are defined as spans of DNA sequence between the start and stop codons.
+In molecular biology and genetics, reading frames are defined as spans of DNA sequence between the start and stop codons.
 Usually, this is considered within a studied region of a prokaryotic DNA sequence, where only one of the six possible reading frames will be "open" (the "reading", however, refers to the RNA produced by transcription of the DNA and its subsequent interaction with the ribosome in translation).
 Such an open reading frame (ORF) may contain a start codon (usually AUG in terms of RNA) and by definition cannot extend beyond a stop codon (usually UAA, UAG or UGA in RNA).
 That start codon (not necessarily the first) indicates where translation may start.
 The transcription termination site is located after the ORF, beyond the translation stop codon.
 If transcription were to cease before the stop codon, an incomplete protein would be made during translation.

-In eukaryotic genes with multiple exons, introns are removed and exons are then joined together after transcription to yield the final mRNA for protein translation.
+In eukaryotic genes with multiple exons, introns are removed and exons are then joined together after transcription to yield the final messenger RNA (mRNA) for protein translation.
 In the context of gene finding, the start-stop definition of an ORF therefore only applies to spliced mRNAs, not genomic DNA, since introns may contain stop codons and/or cause shifts between reading frames.
 An alternative definition says that an ORF is a sequence that has a length divisible by three and is bounded by stop codons.
 This more general definition can be useful in the context of transcriptomics and metagenomics, where a start or stop codon may not be present in the obtained sequences.
 Such an ORF corresponds to parts of a gene rather than the complete gene.

-Biological significance
+Significance

 One common use of open reading frames (ORFs) is as one piece of evidence to assist in gene prediction.
 Long ORFs are often used, along with other evidence, to initially identify candidate protein-coding regions or functional RNA-coding regions in a DNA sequence.
 The presence of an ORF does not necessarily mean that the region is always translated.
 For example, in a randomly generated DNA sequence with an equal percentage of each nucleotide, a stop-codon would be expected once every 21 codons.
 A simple gene prediction algorithm for prokaryotes might look for a start codon followed by an open reading frame that is long enough to encode a typical protein, where the codon usage of that region matches the frequency characteristic for the given organism's coding regions.
 Therefore, some authors say that an ORF should have a minimal length, e.g. 100 codons or 150 codons.
 By itself even a long open reading frame is not conclusive evidence for the presence of a gene.